Learn More About Our Scholarship Program

-Since 2006, we have awarded more than $1 million dollars to 113 students and have assisted 54 students in achieving their college degrees.
-Our ability to award scholarships to outstanding young adults comes from local fund raising events, corporate and private donations, and canister proceeds from local McDonald’s restaurants.
+Since 2006, we have awarded more than $1 million dollars to 123 students and have assisted 60 students in achieving their college degrees.
+Our ability to award scholarships to outstanding young adults comes from local fund raising events, corporate and private donations, and donation box proceeds from local McDonald’s restaurants.

-Applications are generally available in October at rmhc.org and due in January or February of the student’s senior year in high school.
+Applications are available in October at rmhc.org and due January 20th of the student’s senior year in high school.

 Jillian Dixon received an RMHC-CNI scholarship in the summer of 2011 upon graduation from Griffith High School in Griffith Indiana.
 She began attending Indiana State University to pursue a bachelor’s degree in nursing.